Strategic Alliance - Economies of Scle and Reliance Communications and GTL Infra

 3rd International Symposium Education Today: Between Theory and Practice

 Bhagwat, Yatin, "Strategic Alliance - Economies of Scle and Reliance Communications and GTL Infra" (2010).
 Faculty Scholarly Dissemination Grants.
-Paper 63.
+63.